openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 Multiple HomeKit accessories can be combined to one accessory in order to group several functions provided by one or multiple physical devices.

 For example, ceiling fans often include lighting functionality.
-Such fans can be modelled as:
+Such fans can be modeled as:

 - two separate HomeKit accessories - fan **and** light.